 As with a total loss situation, you’ll need to send us your vehicles V5, MOT certificate and service records if it still isn’t recovered.

 As your representative, we’ll do all we can to promote your case, but sometimes the evidence available doesn’t abide by either driver’s/riders account.
 In this situation, all parties will need to take some responsibility, which may affect the total costs recovered and your no-claims discount.

 This refers to losses incurred by you that are not recovered by your insurance policy – such as your excess.
 If the accident in question wasn’t your fault, our claims team will be able to inform you if your Legal Expenses Cover has been activated.

-This is included as standard in all Carole Nash car and motorcycle policies, and it may pass your claim onto Carole Nash Legal Services who can look into the extent of your uninsured losses claim to see if anything is reclaimable.
+This is included as standard in all Carole Nash car and motorcycle policies, and it may pass your claim onto our carefully chosen claims and legal service providers who can look into the extent of your uninsured losses claim to see if anything is reclaimable.

 In the event that an accident isn’t your fault and you have suffered an injury, the Legal Expenses Cover that’s included in your policy as standard may have been activated.
-Your claim will then be passed to Carole Nash Legal Services, with a ‘no win, no fee’ arrangement, the details of this will be discussed with you.
+Your claim will then be passed to our carefully chosen claims and legal service providers, with a ‘no win, no fee’ arrangement, the details of this will be discussed with you.

 This service from Carole Nash is provided free of charge, but you’re still free to contact your own solicitor should you prefer.